It is vital to know how to stop thinking negative thoughts. Getting rid of negative thoughts will totally change your life.

 “When people feel emotional pain, the same areas of the brain get activated as when people feel physical pain: the anterior insula and the anterior cingulate cortex,” says Alan Phogel, Professor of Psychology at the University of Utah (2).
 This has even led a team of scientists to research the affects of acetaminophen for emotional pain. “ [Taking acetaminophen leads to] less activation in the anterior insula and the anterior cingulate cortex,” says Phogel.

-That’s why some people actually take pain killers for emotional pain, though this is probably not recommended. (here are some smarter ways to control your emotions).
+That’s why some people actually take pain killers for emotional pain, though this is probably not recommended.
+(Here are some smarter ways to control your emotions).

 Think about the last time you felt stressed.
 You probably experienced strain around the neck and lower back.
 This is one of the most common manifestations of negative thinking, and one reason why we need to stop thinking negative thoughts.
 But there are many more.

-Here’s how negativity makes you sick
+Here’s how bad thoughts makes you sick

 In ‘The Sacred Life,’ David Suzuki wrote that “condensed molecules from breath exhaled from verbal expressions of anger, hatred, and jealousy, contain toxins.
 Accumulated over 1 hr, these toxins are enough to kill 80 guinea pigs.”
-It’s easy to see how much of an affect negative thinking can have on the body.

 According to an article in The Lancet, San Francisco based researchers examined the deaths of 30,000 Chinese-Americans and 400,000 white people and discovered that the Chinese who believed themselves to have been born on an ill-fated year (according to Chinese astrology) died young, which the scientists states was precisely due to their belief in their ill-fated birth.

 The problem is not that we have negative thoughts.
-The problem is that we believe are thoughts are true.
+The problem is that we believe those thoughts are true.
 (This is especially true for people who suffer from anxiety.
 If that’s you, read my breakthrough guide to stopping anxiety today).